 - Steer vessels and operate navigational instruments

-- Maintain engines, fishing gear, and other on-board equipment and perform minor repairs
+- Maintain engines, fishing gear, and other onboard equipment by making minor repairs

 Number of Jobs